dougeby/IntuneDocs/intune/mtd-device-compliance-policy-create.md

     c.  **Medium**: The device is compliant if the threats found on the device are low or medium level.
 If high level threats are detected, the device is determined as non-compliant.

     d.  **High**: This is the least secure.
-This allows all threat levels, and uses Skycure Mobile Threat Defense for reporting purposes only.
+This allows all threat levels, and uses Mobile Threat Defense for reporting purposes only.
+Devices are required to have the MTD app activated with this setting.

 8. Click **OK** twice, then choose **Create**.